onatbas/haxe-resource-load/README.md

 * **onFilesLoaded :** signal dispatched when files finish loading and there are no more to load.
 * **onComplete :** callback to a specific load or queue request.

-Example showing how to load a single file and assigning unique callback.
+Example loading a single file and using onComplete callback.
 ```actionscript
 var loader = new FileLoader();
 loader.loadText("text.txt", onTextLoaded);